 For elementary classrooms, teachers have times allocated for each subject, even recess.
 Occasionally, however, let running be spontaneous rather than when the clock says it is time to run.
 Maybe first thing in the morning to get the kids moving, alert for class, or when the class has completed a difficult assignment and could use a break.

 For some schools, running is no longer seen only as a recess or PE activity, but that exercise has an influence on how children learn.
-In 2004, Naperville Central High School in Illinois started an early morning fitness program.
+Naperville Central High School in Illinois offers one of the best examples.
+Thinking outside the box, Naperville initiated an before school PE fitness program.
 As expected, fitness levels of participants improved.
 But what caught everyone’s attention was the rise in academic test scores that pointed to physical activity as having a positive influence on memory, concentration and classroom behavior.

 Educators also point to research reported by Dr. John J. Ratey, Harvard University Medical School, which explains the science connecting exercise and how the brain performs in areas of alertness, attention, motivation and retaining information.
 Today, early (before school) running and fitness initiatives are growing.